Short Research Article

 Astylopsis collaris (Haldeman)1

-Total Number of Individuals (N)19
+Total number of individuals (N)19

-Species Richness (s)8
+Species richness (s)8

 Table 3.
 Cerambycid (Coleoptera: Cerambycidae) Species Captured in Wildwood Preserve, 2008 (Northern Lucas County, OH).